 What fuel did the first hot air balloon use?

 The first hot air balloon developed by the Montgolfier brothers in 1783 used “Montgolfier Gas” to heat the air temperature in the balloon.
 The balloon fuel for the fire was a combination of straw and wool.
 At the time, the Montgolfiers did not know the heat from the fire was causing the hot air balloon to ascend.

 Who was the first to fly in a hot air balloon?

-Want a hot a hot air balloon historian and active balloon pilot to chat with your class about hot air balloons. the first hot air balloon flight, and interesting gas ballooning history?
+Want a hot air balloon historian and active balloon pilot to chat with your class about hot air balloons? the first hot air balloon flight, and interesting gas ballooning history?
 We have multiple pilots at Seattle Ballooning that would be happy to Zoom with your class.
 Who knows, maybe we’ll inspire some new Aeronauts!

 What Is The Most Luxury Multi-Day Tour In The US?

 Seattle Ballooning provides exclusive luxury hot air balloon tours across the state of Washington.
 These tours start at $12k per person and include aged wine, exquisite food, and true adventure.